-During the course of 2011, the Company has not deviated from its remuneration policy for the Non-Executive Directors.
-The total remuneration and benefits paid to the all directors (both executive and Non-Executive Directors, and including the CEO remuneration) in 2011, 2010, and 2009 was EUR 645,000, EUR 436,000 and EUR 519,000 respectively (gross amount, excluding VAT and stock based compensation).
+During the course of 2012, the Company has not deviated from its remuneration policy for the non-executive directors.
+The total remuneration and benefits paid to the all directors (both executive and non-executive directors, and including the CEO remuneration) in 2012, 2011 and 2010 was EUR 640,000, 645,000 and EUR 436,000 respectively (gross amount, excluding VAT and stock based compensation).

 On May 23, 2006, the Board of Directors decided, with application of Article 523 of the Belgian Company Code, that the Company will indemnify the directors against any claim by a third party based on directors' liability, except in the event of gross negligence and willful misconduct.
 Therefore the Company has taken out directors' liability insurance.
-The insurance policy was renewed in 2011.
+The insurance policy was renewed in 2012.
+Additionally, on August 1, 2012, the Company's U.S. subsidiary, MDxHealth, Inc., entered into indemnification agreements directly with each of its directors, as well as each director of the Company, to indemnify each such person for liabilities to the extent that they may arise from, or claims therefor which are based on, U.S.-associated activities of the U.S. subsidiary or of the Company, including any claims based on a theory of derivative liability in the right of the U.S. subsidiary.